MarcChen/job-tracker/README.md

 ### What Does This Project Do?

-**VIE-Tracker** automates the process of tracking job offers on a specific platform and integrates the data into a Notion database.
+**job-tracker** automates the process of tracking job offers on a specific platform and integrates the data into a Notion database.
 It uses Selenium for scraping and has a robust Python backend built on top of the Selenium standalone Docker image.
 Key features include:

 1. **Automated Job Scraping:**
    - Dynamically loads and extracts job offers from the website.